About Ruth E. Thaler-Carter ...

 Born and raised in Rochester, NY; went from city grade school to Brighton Central School District, graduating from Brighton High School.

-Studied comparative literature at Indiana University-Bloomington and French at University of Missouri-St. Louis (UMSL).
+Studied comparative literature at Indiana University-Bloomington and French/general studies at University of Missouri-St. Louis (UMSL).
 BA from the University of Missouri-St. Louis.
 One year as Ford Fellow in University of Missouri-Columbia’s graduate program in journalism.

 Urban League of St. Louis (community organizer)